yashmadan123/DA-100-Analyzing-Data-with-Power-BI/Instructions/Labs/03-configure-data-model-in-power-bi-desktop.md

 ## **Exercise 4: Create Quick Measures**

-In this exercise you will create two quick measures.
+In this exercise, you will create two quick measures.

 ### **Task 1: Create quick measures**

-In this task you will create two quick measures to calculate profit and profit margin.
+In this task, you will create two quick measures to calculate profit and profit margin.

 1. In the **Fields** pane, right-click the **Sales** table, and then select **New Quick Measure**.